vorpaldicepress/vorpaldicepress.github.io/_posts/reviews/2021-10-06-Review-The-Armorer's-Handbook.md

 <img title="Blacksmith by Even Amundsen" src="/img/armorers_handbook_blacksmith_EVEN-AMUNDSEN.png" style="shape-margin: 1em; shape-image-threshold: .3;" />
 </div>

-## Summary

-The Armorer's Handbook by [@dmheavyarms](twitter) was a breakout success for the author—a clear demonstration of his expertise as a designer and producer of a polished product.
+The Armorer's Handbook by [@dmheavyarms](https://twitter.com/DMheavyarms) was a breakout success for the author—a clear demonstration of his expertise as a designer and producer of a polished product.
 It was an immediate hit and currently sits as one of the all time best-selling products at Dungeon Masters Guild.

 This short but dense 28-page supplement provides an easily referenced and quick system to improve and alter your basic weapons and armor.
 Such upgrades include modifying the armor by proofing, which grants its wearer a small damage threshold for nonmagical slashing damage, or burnishing it to a mirror finish to impress yourself upon others by way of advantage on Charisma-based checks.
 You can also craft special ammunition such as the *berserk dart* or *bodkin arrows* designed to penetrate plate and mail armor.
 These upgrades also include a variety of different materials such as cold iron, shadowsilk, and dragonhide; as well as optional rules for wear and repair on equipment.